CanUnesi/QMK-on-K6/README.md

 or

 	make keychron/k6/rgb:iso

+>**Note: ❗ If this fails with a segmentation fault, delete all but the keychron foulder in the keyboards folder.**
 ### 2.9.
 Navigate to the following directory through file explorer (Win + E):
 	%USERPROFILE%\qmk_firmware
 ### 2.10.
 Locate and copy the .bin file